View all categories

 Estrogen and progesterone levels also fluctuate and decline during perimenopause and the menopause transition.
 Some women report an increase in gastrointestinal distress and symptoms, such as stomach pain, during this timeframe.7 As mentioned earlier, once women have gone through menopause and their hormonal levels have stabilized, the occurrence of IBS and its symptoms, may start to decline, demonstrating the end of these hormonal shifts may be beneficial for those struggling with IBS and symptoms during perimenopause or menopause.8

 Additionally, stress is no stranger to women in this age group.
-The physical challenges of perimenopause and menopause, such as hot flashes and insomnia, coupled with increased personal and professional responsibilities can both cause and exacerbate physical and emotional distress.
+The physical challenges of perimenopause and menopause, such as hot flashes and insomnia, coupled with increased personal and professional responsibilities can both cause and exacerbate physical and emotional distress, including stomach issues.
 Increased levels of cortisol, a stress hormone, can certainly worsen existing IBS, increasing the incidence of symptoms such as diarrhea, constipation, and stomach pain in women transitioning through menopause.9

 Getting a Diagnosis for IBS

 To determine an IBS diagnosis, your healthcare provider will conduct a physical exam and ask you about your medical history and current symptoms.
 A set of guidelines, called the Rome Criteria, may be used to make a diagnosis of IBS and IBS type.
-These criteria include information about the frequency and duration of IBS symptoms, such as constipation and diarrhea, as well as the amount of time the symptoms have persisted.10
+These criteria include information about the frequency and duration of, menopause stomach issues, such as constipation and diarrhea, as well as the amount of time the symptoms have persisted.10

-The most common symptoms of IBS are bloating, abdominal pain, and chronic diarrhea.11 These can be caused by other health conditions that your healthcare provider will seek to rule out first.
+The most common symptoms of IBS are bloating, abdominal pain, and chronic diarrhea.11 These can be caused later in life by other health conditions that your healthcare provider will seek to rule out first.
 Other conditions with similar symptoms include12:

 • Inflammatory bowel diseases such as Crohn’s disease or ulcerative colitis